Vastgoedbeleggers/Vastgoedbeleggers/readme.md

-# VastgoedBeleggers
+# VastgoedBeleggers ✨

 VastgoedBeleggers is the a Dutch community where beginners and more advanced real estate investors meet to find and share structured knowledge.

-The client side of the project is built with React Typescript Sass
+👉 The client side of the project is built with React Typescript Sass

-The server side of the project build using Node.js Apollo Graphql Express MongoDB
+👉 The server side of the project build using Node.js Apollo Graphql Express MongoDB

-## Getting Started
+## Getting Started 🚀

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-For the ## Client
+For the
+# Client🌟

 ```
 git clone https://github.com/Vastgoedbeleggers/client.git